Music source separation: RipX and the Melodyne approach to stem separation

-Stem Mastering Tool
+Stem mastering tool

 Native Instruments created a specialized tool called "Stem Creator Tool" for working with four part stem tracks which is ideally suited for the DJ world as digital DJ consoles and Native Instruments hardware like Traktor and Maschine use the four track stem structure.
 This tool enables quick mastering and saving of files in a "stem" archival format.
 The tool is free to use and essential mastering effects applicable to stem-based audio are provided.